-The optional modules listed on the website for this programme may unfortunately occasionally be subject to change.
+The modules listed on the website for this programme may occasionally be subject to change.
 As you will appreciate key members of staff may leave the University and this necessitates a review of the modules that are offered.
 Where the module is no longer available we will let you know as soon as we can and help you make other choices.

-French: You will study 3 modules – French language, La France moderne (an introduction to French politics and history) and an Introduction to French Literature and Film Studies.
+French: In the first year of your programme, you will study 3 compulsory modules: 'French language', 'La France moderne' (an introduction to French politics and history) and 'Introduction to French Literature and Film Studies'.

 Mathematics: The first two years are carefully designed to allow you as much choice as possible in your final year.
-In the first year, you will cover Calculus; Vectors, Geometry and Algebra; and Mechanics.
+In the first year, you will take three compulsory modules: 'Real Analysis and the Calculus', 'Vectors, Geometry and Linear Algebra', and 'Mechanics'.

 The third year is normally spent following a programme of study at one of our many partner universities in France or Quebec.

-Mathematics: As you will have gained a thorough grounding in many aspects of Mathematics during Years 1 and 2, you will be able to choose from an incredibly wide range of final year modules, covering topics such as Continuum Mechanics, Partial Differential Equations, Liner Algebra and Programming and Game Theory and Computer Simulation
+Mathematics: As you will have gained a thorough grounding in many aspects of Mathematics during Years 1 and 2, you will be able to choose from an incredibly wide range of final year modules.
+Modules may include topics such as 'Research Skills in Mathematics', 'Mathematical Finance', 'Differential Equations' and 'Computability and Logic'.